Max Payne (film): Critical response

 On Rotten Tomatoes the film has an approval rating of 15% based on 136 reviews, with an average rating of 3.90/10.
 The site's critics consensus reads: "While it boasts some stylish action, Max Payne suffers severely from an illogical plot and overdirection."
 Metacritic gave the film a weighted average score of 31 out of 100 based on 25 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Louise Keller said "The most striking element is the production design..."
 Bruce Paterson wrote for the Australian Film Critics Association that "Mark Wahlberg is terrific in hard-bitten roles", but in a reference to the Valkyries concluded, "it could have done with more of the Norse and less of the force."
 Critic Armond White has defended the film stating that Moore "explores genuine, contemporary anxiety [and that] his images are richer than his plots."

 On IGN, Jim Vejvoda said: "It also doesn't help that Wahlberg gives a drab performance..." and "the rest of the cast doesn't fare much better."
 He stated that gamers will be disappointed when comparing it to the game and even as a revenge film there is not much here.
 IGN went on to give Max Payne the "Best Videogame Adaptation" award of 2008, noting "this is how sad games-to-film have become that the only one worthy of being named the "best" of the year is a movie that we panned."

+Kirk Honeycutt of The Hollywood Reporter was critical of Thorne's screenplay, stating, "[Thorne] knows enough about cinema to borrow from here and there but not old enough to be embarrassed about how badly he does so."
+Honeycutt said that the film was too reliant on its visuals to disguise problems with the script's predictable plot points.

 One of the harshest critics of the film, 3D Realms CEO Scott Miller, one of the game's producers, cited fundamental story flaws "that have me shaking my head in bewilderment," including the game's opening scenes being instead placed in the middle of the film.
 After the film's No. 1 opening weekend, however, he retracted his comments, saying that he was now "proud of the film," and that "this kind of opening brings us a lot closer to the reality of a sequel" to the long-stalled video game series.